dangoslen/dangoslen-me-site/content/blog/the-books-i-read-this-year.md

 ## *[Crime and Punishment](https://amzn.to/3515l2g)* by Fyodor Dostoyevsky

 One of the classics, *Crime and Punishment* takes us through the minds of several Russians in St. Petersburg following a brutal murder.
-We explore the pyschological and relational consequences of murder, the motivations for it, and how society plays into all of it.
+We explore the psychological and relational consequences of murder, the motivations for it, and how society plays into all of it.
 A difficult read, this story will help the reader grapple with morality, mortality, and the power of confession.

 ![Artemis cover magei](../assets/artemis.jpg)